vissaly/brapi/docs/01-check-email-domains.md

 This API call accepts a plaintext web domain value and returns a list of compromised email addresses on this domain.

+How to construct the request:

+1. Include the API key in the request header.
+2. Specify the domain in the request body.

+### Request Parameters

 <details>
 <summary>Show the request parameters.</summary>
 <br>